OpenTOPAS/OpenTOPAS/OpenTOPAS_quickStart_MacOS.md

 These instructions target TOPAS version **v4.2.0** built against Geant4 **v11.3.2**.

 > [!WARNING]
 > We recommend macOS version 14.0 (Sonoma) or higher.
-Furthermore these instructions are only compatible with `qt@5` (see the warnings in Step 6 to ensure that `qt@6` is not installed on your system).
-We take no responsibility for users who wish to proceed with `qt@6` already installed on their system.
+Furthermore following these instructions are solely responsability of the end user.

 > [!NOTE]
 > **Steps 1-3 are used to prepare your system for installation of OpenTOPAS**.
 Run these steps from a "terminal" window (found in the Utilities subfolder of the Applications folder on your system) when logged in as a user with administrative privileges (a so-called super user or su).